Troy, over at SongStreet wrote to me last week about pool games. Here’s what he had to say…

 UPDATE #2: Troy over at SongStreet gives some good ideas in his lastest blog post about how to turn these games into “dry” classroom games.

 This article was posted on Wednesday, July 19th, 2006 at 9:01 pm and is filed under Canada, Countries & Cultures, Games Around the World, Hen, Rooster, Chicken, Duck, Marco Polo, Pool Games, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “Pool Games and Chants”